 - ForecastingTop ↑

-- An estimate of future financial outcomes for a project using historical data and expected expenses.
+- Financial Forecasting is an estimate of future financial outcomes for a project using historical data and expected expenses.

 - Fully Loaded RateTop ↑

 - Refers to a rate of pay included on a funding proposal that includes salary, fringe benefits, and the applicable negotiated F&A charge.